networknt/light-doc/content/tutorial/rest/swagger/database/test.md

                             ]
 ```

-As you can see, the we have a newly generated project that can output mock data
-from each endpoint defined in the Swagger 2.0 specification.
-There is no db access
-code behind the scene.
-In the next step, we are going to wire in the code for
+As you can see, we have a newly generated project that can output mock data from each endpoint defined in the Swagger 2.0 specification.
+There is no DB access code behind the scene.
+In the next step, we are going to create [DB script][] and wire in the code for the MySQL database.

-Mysql database.
+[DB script]: /tutorial/rest/swagger/database/dbscripts/